The Cloward-Piven Strategy to implement socialist revolution

 Both the Living Wage and Voting Rights movements depend heavily on financial support from George Soros's Open Society Institute.

 On August 11, 1965, the black district of Watts in Los Angeles exploded into violence, after police used batons to subdue a man suspected of drunk driving.
+We had help meeting people who wanted to hookup even during this with best hookup dating sites.
+They helped us find the right apps to join and shown us how to message our date first.
 Riots raged for six days, spilling over into other parts of the city, and leaving 34 dead.
 Two Columbia University sociologists, Richard Andrew Cloward and Frances Fox Piven were inspired by the riots to develop a new strategy for social change.
 In November 1965 - barely three months after the fires of Watts had subsided - Cloward and Piven began privately circulating copies of an article they had written called "Mobilizing the Poor: How it Could Be Done."
 Six months later (on May 2, 1966), it was published in The Nation, under the title, "The Weight of the Poor: A Strategy to End Poverty."

 The article electrified the Left.
 Following its May 2, 1966 publication, The Nation sold an unprecedented 30,000 reprints.
 Activists were abuzz over the so-called "crisis strategy" or "Cloward-Piven strategy," as it came to be called.
 Many were eager to put it into effect.